Stratio/cassandra-lucene-index/doc/documentation.rst

    distance <http://en.wikipedia.org/wiki/Levenshtein_distance>`__.

-**Example 1:** search for any rows where “phrase” contains a word that differs in one edit operation from “puma”, such as “pumas”.
+**Example 1:** search for any rows where “phrase” contains a word that differs in one edit operation from “puma”, such as “pumas”:

 .. code-block:: sql